 Sam and Dean have a classic "this-is-not-our-case" argument on their way to their what is indeed a “Supernatural” incident, and forgive me while I swoon, because it feels like season 2 again in all the right ways.
 Sam and Dean look fabulous in their FBI costumes, and they're showing their badges in sync.
-It's all perfection until the Barney Fife on duty is shocked that his town's (that's Kearney, Missouri) murder has attracted both the FBI and a Texas Ranger...and the boys friend Garth (an iffy DJ Qualls) dressed in a suede fringe jacket and 10-gallon hat workin' the case.
-If you remember from previous encounters, Garth is a strange, scrawny little hunter with an unusual affection for sock puppets, '90s hip hop, and hugging other men.
+It's all perfection until the Barney Fife on duty is shocked that his town's (that's Kearney, Missouri) murder has attracted both the FBI and a Texas Ranger...and the boys find Garth (an iffy DJ Qualls) dressed in a suede fringe jacket and 10-gallon hat workin' the case.
+If you remember from previous encounters in season 7, Garth is a strange, scrawny little hunter with an unusual affection for sock puppets, '90s hip hop, and hugging other men.
 Basically, he's the anti-Winchester.
 They are both horrified to learn that Garth has taken over Bobby's role as a hunter customer service with his own...um, unique flare.
 “Bobby belonged to all of us, not just you and Sam.
 I'm just taking what he showed me and trying to do something with it,” he explained in a chin-trembling moment of candor.
 Garth grows on you like a barnacle, doesn't he?